ProvableHQ/leo/docs/rfc/001-initial-strings.md

 for commonly used characters that are not otherwise easily denoted, namely _[TODO: Decide which other escapes we want to allow, e.g. `'\n'`.]_
-We also allow Unicode escapes of the form `'\u{X}'`, where `X` is a sequence of one or more hex digits (both uppercase and lowercase letters are allowed) whose value must be between 0 and 10FFFFh.
+We also allow Unicode escapes of the form `'\u{X}'`, where `X` is a sequence of one to six hex digits
+(both uppercase and lowercase letters are allowed) whose value must be between 0 and 10FFFF, inclusive.
 Note that the literal character is assembled by the compiler---for creating literals there is no need for the circuit to know which codepoints are disallowed.
 _[TODO: Do we want a different notation for Unicode escapes?
 Note that the `{` `}` delimiters are motivated by the fact that there may be a varying number of hex digits in this notation.]_
+This notation is supported by both Javascript and Rust.

 _[TODO: Which (initial) built-in or library operations do we want to provide for `char` values?]_